eduardoshanahan/devcontainers-ansible/README.md

 - Docker installed and running
 - Visual Studio Code installed
 - VS Code Remote - Containers extension installed
+- A remote server ready to work by ssh with a key deployed

 ## Setup Instructions